Christmas tree: Estonia, Latvia, and Germany

-Customs of erecting decorated trees in winter time can be traced to Christmas celebrations in Renaissance-era guilds in Northern Germany and Livonia.
+Customs of erecting decorated trees in winter can be traced to Christmas celebrations in Renaissance-era guilds in Northern Germany and Livonia.
 The first evidence of decorated trees associated with Christmas Day are trees in guildhalls decorated with sweets to be enjoyed by the apprentices and children.
 In Livonia (present-day Estonia and Latvia), in 1441, 1442, 1510, and 1514, the Brotherhood of Blackheads erected a tree for the holidays in their guild houses in Reval (now Tallinn) and Riga.
 On the last night of the celebrations leading up to the holidays, the tree was taken to the Town Hall Square, where the members of the brotherhood danced around it.

 A Bremen guild chronicle of 1570 reports that a small tree decorated with "apples, nuts, dates, pretzels, and paper flowers" was erected in the guild-house for the benefit of the guild members' children, who collected the dainties on Christmas Day.
 In 1584, the pastor and chronicler Balthasar Russow in his Chronica der Provinz Lyfflandt (1584) wrote of an established tradition of setting up a decorated spruce at the market square, where the young men "went with a flock of maidens and women, first sang and danced there and then set the tree aflame".

 After the Protestant Reformation, such trees are seen in the houses of upper-class Protestant families as a counterpart to the Catholic Christmas cribs.
 This transition from the guild hall to bourgeois family homes in the Protestant parts of Germany ultimately gives rise to the modern tradition as it developed in the 18th and 19th centuries.
-In the present-day, the churches and homes of Protestants and Catholics feature both Christmas cribs and Christmas trees.
+In the present day, the churches and homes of Protestants and Catholics feature both Christmas cribs and Christmas trees.

 Poland

 In Poland, there is a folk tradition dating back to an old Slavic pre-Christian custom of suspending a branch of fir, spruce, or pine from the ceiling rafters, called podłaźniczka, during the time of the Koliada winter festival.
 The branches were decorated with apples, nuts, acorns, and stars made of straw.
 In more recent times, the decorations also included colored paper cutouts (wycinanki), wafers, cookies, and Christmas baubles.
 According to old pagan beliefs, the powers of the branch were linked to good harvest and prosperity.

-The custom was practiced by the peasants until the early 20th century, particularly in the regions of Lesser Poland and Upper Silesia.
+The custom was practiced by Polish peasants until the early 20th century, particularly in the regions of Lesser Poland and Upper Silesia.
 Most often the branches were hung above the wigilia dinner table on Christmas Eve.
 Beginning in the mid-19th century, the tradition over time was almost completely replaced by the later German practice of decorating a standing Christmas tree.